-The extruder originated in England in the 18th century.
-With the emergence of large -scale power systems that appeared in the 20th century, the extruder of electric operations quickly replaced the previous manual extrusion machine.
-At this point, the power selection of the extruder is preferentially selected for electric, and the motor has become the main source of power and the main component of the current extrusion machine.
+Originally, The extruder came from England in the 18th century.
+In the 20th century, large-scale power systems began to appear.
+The electric operation of the extruder rapidly replaced the old manual extrusion machine.
+At this point, electric power is preferred for the selection of power by the extruder, and the motor becomes the main source of power and the main component of the current most important part of the machine for extrusion.

 History of Extruders